Myles Harden: College career

 Harden's first year, the 2020 season, was postponed to spring 2021 due to the COVID-19 pandemic, and in his debut, he totaled four tackles, two interceptions and two pass deflections.
 He ultimately started four games and recorded 16 tackles, nine pass deflections and two interceptions, being the nation leader in pass defended per game while being named honorable mention All-Missouri Valley Football Conference (MVFC), to the All-MVFC newcomer team, and freshman All-American by HERO Sports.

 Harden's fall 2021 season ended six games in due to a leg injury; he was the team's fourth-leading tackler by the time of his injury.
 In 2022, he played in six games before re-injuring the same leg and missing the rest of the year.
 He nonetheless was named All-MVFC, HERO Sports sophomore All-American and was the third-leading tackler on the team by that point (44 tackles), also forcing six turnovers with nine pass deflections.
 In his senior year, Harden became team captain and played in 13 games, finishing with 58 tackles, seven pass deflections and an interception while being chosen first-team All-MVFC and first-team All-American by several selectors.

 Harden declared for the 2024 NFL draft and received invites to the East–West Shrine Bowl and NFL Scouting Combine.

 Professional career

 Harden was selected in the seventh round (227th overall) of the 2024 NFL draft by the Cleveland Browns.
-He was placed on injured reserve on September 12, 2024.
-He was activated on December 14.
+He was placed on injured reserve due to a shin injury on September 12, 2024.
+Harden was activated on December 14.

+In Week 2 of the 2026 season, Harden recorded his first career interception against Baker Mayfield of the Tampa Bay Buccaneers.